This post may contain affiliate links. Please see my disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 4. Add an outdoor rug to create more space for relaxing outside

-Putting an outdoor rug on your porch or patio is a great way to make it feel more like home.
+Putting an outdoor carpet on your porch or patio is a great way to make it feel more like home.
 Add some comfortable chairs and maybe a heater for the colder months.
 Snacks and drinks are always a plus!

 5. Get rid of clutter around the house, including old clothes, shoes, and books